Chart Color Schemes

 Drummoyne demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Drummoyne is notably high, with 50.9% of residents aged 15 and above holding university qualifications.
-This figure exceeds the national average of 30.4% and the NSW average of 32.2%.
-Bachelor degrees are the most common at 33.1%, followed by postgraduate qualifications (14.0%) and graduate diplomas (3.8%).
-Vocational pathways account for 24.6% of qualifications among those aged 15 and above, with advanced diplomas making up 11.6% and certificates 13.0%.
+Drummoyne's educational attainment is notably higher than national and state averages.
+Among residents aged 15 and above, 50.9% possess university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees are most common at 33.1%, followed by postgraduate qualifications (14.0%) and graduate diplomas (3.8%).
+Vocational pathways account for 24.6%, with advanced diplomas at 11.6% and certificates at 13.0%.

 Frequently Asked Questions - Education